Suzy Merton: Casting

-In April 2023, Edinborough took a break from the soap in order to receive brain surgery and subsequent recovery to treat a brain aneurysm.
-The following month, the actress announced on twitter that she had returned to filming as Suzy and revealed that she enjoyed her first day back on set.

 Development

 Introduction and romance

 Michelle Hardwick portrays Vanessa Woodfield, Suzy's original love interest.

 Suzy was introduced as a love interest for Vanessa Woodfield (Michelle Hardwick).
 Edinborough teased that romance could be possible for the two women, explaining that "there is definitely an attraction there.
 So there is potential for something romantic".
 The actress believed that "Suzy is pleasantly surprised with Vanessa" and added that the later has "something about her that Suzy likes and she's not quite sure what as yet".
 Vanessa initially bumps into Suzy and ruins the cake that she is carrying.
 They then bump into each other again the following week, where they flirt and plan a dinner date, which secretly pleases a delighted Vanessa.
 However, on the day of the date, Vanessa is forced to stay home to look after her sick son and is unable to contact Suzy due to her phone being broken, so Vanessa goes on a "mission" to make amends with Suzy after standing her up and the pair go to a wine tasting.
 The two later become girlfriends.